What is the Butterfly Festival?

 David Weekley Homes

-Another butterfly has landed!
 Natividad Mosqueda, a graduate of NewSpring’s art program and scholarship recipient, designed this whimsical butterfly.
-Thanks to David Weekley Homes, NewSpring awarded five additional college scholarships totaling $12,500 during the Student Art Auction on October 13, 2017.
+Thanks to David Weekley Homes, NewSpring awarded five additional college scholarships totaling $12,500 in the fall of 2017.
 These were awarded to the creators of the five top designs for the Butterfly Festival.
 Winners included Adrianna Guillen, Natividad Mosqueda, Chinh Pham, Joel Gonzalez and Sandra Melgar.

 Linda McIngvale, Club Westside’s owner, commissioned the Newspring butterfly for the beautiful grounds of the club.
 In the middle of a redesign of the Club including a putt-putt golf course and official monarch garden, Linda envisioned a giant monarch to attract the smaller, real ones.
 Known for its beautiful landscaping and exotic wildlife, in addition to the world-class fitness and tennis facility, the lush gardens of Club Westside are the perfect setting for Dani’s uniquely designed monarch butterfly.